dellpine/MidnightMiner/EasyGuide.md

 git pull
 ```

-This will fetch any changes made in this repository
+This will fetch any changes made in this repository.
+If you have edited files locally, you will need to delete them first, or move the file out of the miner folder.

 ## Back Up Your Wallet File